Jaycode88/veg-centric-msp3/TESTING.md

     - **Debugging Attempts**: I made several debugging attempts by adding `console.log` statements and using `async/await` to synchronize the test, but the problem persisted.
 Even though I could verify that the event listeners were correctly set up, the modals were not being opened during the test.

     6. **Conclusion**: Due to the issues encountered and the challenges faced in simulating the modal open behavior, I was unable to complete testing for the `initializeModals` function.
 I have documented my testing process and challenges in this document for future reference.
+As well as conduct manual user testing on these modals.